From cooling strength to energy efficiency (and everything in between), we've got you covered.

 Our top pick is the Zero Breeze, a portable battery-run air conditioner which was created thanks to online crowdfunding in 2016.
 Available now via IndieGoGo, the model is one of the very first smart, multifunctional air conditioners.
 It includes a Bluetooth speaker and smartphone charging station (plus a night light for young children camping with you).

-Which is the best portable air conditioner for your desk or office?
+Best portable air conditioner for your desk or office

 Do you ever feel like you lose focus when you’re working in the heat?
 Having the right portable air conditioner for your working space is vital, particularly if you’re operating out of a cubicle or from a desk and don’t want to intrude on your colleagues’ personal space.